datastructures-js/graph/README.md

 ```

 ### .addEdge(srcKey, destKey, weight)
-adds a weighted edge between two existings vertices.
+Adds a weighted edge between two existings vertices.
 Default weight is 1 if not defined.
 The edge is a direction from source to destination when added in a directed graph, and a two-way connection when added in a graph.

 <table>
   <tr>